ITU-BDSA2024-GROUP23/Chirp/docs/report.md

 ![Deployed App](images/deployed-app.png)

 ### User activities

-- Illustrate typical scenarios of a user journey through your _Chirp!_ application.
-- That is, start illustrating the first page that is presented to a non-authorized user, illustrate what a non-authorized user can do with your _Chirp!_ application, and finally illustrate what a user can do after authentication.

-- Make sure that the illustrations are in line with the actual behavior of your application.
+In the following section, multiple UML diagrams will visualize the possible journeys through the application.

-Before showing how a user can traverse the chirp application, the diagram is going to follow these annotations:
+Before showing how a user can interact with the chirp application, the diagrams are going to follow these different legends:

 ![Auth Legend](./images/auth-legend.png)

-To show what a user can do while being logged out, we have made a 'Unauthorized' UML diagram:
+To show how a user can interact can interact with the website while being logged out, we have made an 'Unauthorized' UML diagram:

 ![Auth Unauthed](./images/unauthorized.png)